 In 2012, J.K.
 Rowling’s digital entertainment and e-commerce company Pottermore was launched, where fans can enjoy news, features and articles, as well as original content from J.K.
 Rowling.

 Her first novel for adult readers, The Casual Vacancy, was published in September 2012 and adapted for TV by the BBC in 2015.
 Her crime novels, written under the pseudonym Robert Galbraith, were published in 2013 (The Cuckoo’s Calling), 2014 (The Silkworm) and 2015 (Career of Evil), and have since been adapted for a major new television series for BBC1, produced by Brontë Film and Television.

 J.K.
 Rowling’s 2008 Harvard commencement speech was published in 2015 as an illustrated book, Very Good Lives: The Fringe Benefits of Failure and the Importance of Imagination, and sold in aid of her charity Lumos and university–wide financial aid at Harvard.

+As well as receiving an OBE for services to children’s literature and Companion of Honour, she has received many awards and honours, including France’s Legion d’Honneur and the Hans Christian Andersen Award.
 J.K.
 Rowling supports a number of causes through her charitable trust, Volant.
 She is also the founder and president of the children’s charity Lumos, which works to end the institutionalisation of children globally and ensure all children grow up in a safe and caring environment.